principle 5: fairness

-6.2 If a case is outside the jurisdiction of the financial ombudsman scheme, or if it is inappropriate for the ombudsman scheme to deal with it for any other reason, it promptly tells the complainant of that decision and the reasons for it.
+6.2 If a complaint is outside the jurisdiction of the financial services ombudsman scheme, or if it is inappropriate for the ombudsman scheme to deal with it for any other reason, it promptly tells the complainant of that decision and the reasons for it.

 At the outset

-6.3 If the financial ombudsman scheme’s decision will not bind the financial business, even if accepted by the complainant, the ombudsman scheme tells the complainant at the outset that:
+6.3 If the financial services ombudsman scheme’s decision will not bind the financial services business, even if accepted by the complainant, the ombudsman scheme tells the complainant at the outset that:

-• the ombudsman scheme’s decision will not bind the financial business;
+• the ombudsman scheme’s decision will not bind the financial services business

-• the complainant can withdraw at any stage; and
+• the complainant can withdraw at any stage

 • if applicable, the complainant could go to court (subject to any time limits) instead.

-• the complaint can withdraw at any stage before the decision is issued; and
+• the complaint can withdraw at any stage before the decision is issued

 and secures the complainant’s specific agreement to proceed.

-6.5 The financial ombudsman scheme ensures that the complainant and the financial business:
+6.5 The financial services ombudsman scheme ensures that the complainant and the financial services business:

-• are told they may seek independent advice or be represented/assisted by a third party; and
+• are told they may seek independent advice or be represented/assisted by a third party

 • are notified of the outcome, with reasons, in writing.